 writeWAVData("mySound.wav", mySampleBuffer, mySampleBufferSize, 44100, 1);

-Which would write a 44.1khz mono wav ("CD quality"). mySampleBuffer should be an array of signed shorts for 16-bit sound, floats for 32-bit (I think? never tried writing 32-bit audio), unsigned chars for 8-bit.
+Which would write a 44.1khz mono wav ("CD quality"). mySampleBuffer should be an array of signed shorts for 16-bit sound, floats for 32-bit, unsigned chars for 8-bit.
 Since the function is templatized it automatically detects the format and takes care of the relevant fields in the WAV header.

 Oh, and this only works on a little-endian machine, since WAV is expected to be little...but that probably doesn't matter to anyone these days...you're all running little endian...